 Enumeration elements can be used to generate a drop-down list of values for a Tagged Value associated with a Stereotype element.
-The list is displayed, and the value selected, in the Tagged Values window.
+The list is displayed, and the value selected, in the 'Tags' tab of the Properties window.

-In this example, the enumeration 'Color' provides the drop-down list of values ('Yellow', 'Red', 'Green') for the 'myTag' Tagged Value on the 'myStereotype' element.
+Following on from the topic Define Stereotype Tagged Values, this example illustrates how the enumeration 'Color' can be used to provide a drop-down list of values ('Yellow', 'Red', 'Green') for the 'myTag' Tagged Value on the element 'myStereotype'.